jujulal/ds-algo-XIV/architecture/README.md

 - Supports only SSL(Secure Sockets Layer), gliffy 2015, JWN 2016

-  SSL is good only for P2P communication:
+  TLS is good only for P2P communication:
-  SSL works by encrypting the transport data between two end points.
+  !
+TLS works by encrypting the transport data between two end points.
+  !
 For a Web Service, the call routes through more intermediaries nodes than just two end points.
-  Where as, WS Security solves this problem and its an END-TO-END Solution.
+    where as, WS Security solves this problem and its an END-TO-END Solution.

 - As REST is limited by it's HTTP protocol so it’s transaction support is neither ACID compliant nor can provide 2PC (two phase commit) across distributed transactional resources.
 JWN 2016

 https://docs.google.com/document/d/1H_Zv_8QECBlWsmlg5Hmu4MDwVuCKTuXdgRYoC9rsOI4/edit#